Skip to contents

 )

-1. export() packages the app without a runtime, but includes the runtime-downloader.js backend module.
+1. export() packages the app without a runtime and includes the runtime-downloader.js backend.

 2. On first launch, the downloader checks a local cache directory.
-If no runtime is found, it downloads and extracts a portable R or Python build.
+If it finds no runtime, it downloads and extracts a portable build.

-3. The runtime is cached in a platform-appropriate location (e.g., ~/.shinyelectron/cache/ on macOS/Linux, %LOCALAPPDATA%\shinyelectron\cache\ on Windows).
+3. The runtime is cached per-user: ~/.shinyelectron/cache/ on macOS and Linux, %LOCALAPPDATA%\shinyelectron\cache\ on Windows.

-4. Subsequent launches skip the download and use the cached runtime.
+4. Subsequent launches skip the download and reuse the cached runtime.

-The download sources are the same as the bundled strategy: portable-r for R and python-build-standalone for Python.
+The download sources are the same ones bundled uses: portable-r for R, python-build-standalone for Python.

 The container strategy runs your Shiny app inside a Docker or Podman container.
-The Electron shell communicates with the containerized app over a local port.
+The Electron shell talks to the containerized app over a local port.

 export(